Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: Generation of asymmetry

 where $f_\nu = \left( e^{k/T}+1 \right)^{-1} $ is the Fermi-Dirac distribution function of a massless neutrino in equilibrium, $\rho_N^{eq} = diag(1,1) \left( e^{E_N/T}+1 \right)^{-1}$ is the matrix of densities of HNLs in equilibrium and $E_{N}=\sqrt{k^{2} + M^{2}}\;$.
 Chemical potentials to $\Delta_\alpha$ are related to the number densities as $\mu_\alpha = \omega_{\alpha \beta}(T) n_{\Delta_\beta}$, where $\omega_{\alpha \beta}(T)$ is the (inverse) susceptibility matrix, see, e.g.~\cite{Ghiglieri:2016xye,Eijima:2017cxr}.
 Notice that equations \eqref{kin_eq} agree with linearised equations from refs.~\cite{Ghiglieri:2017gjz,Ghiglieri:2019kbw,Bodeker:2019rvr}.
 All the processes listed above are encoded in the rates entering the kinetic equations.
 Computation of these rates poses a theoretical challenge on its own~\cite{Anisimov:2010gy,Ghiglieri:2017gjz}.
 Here we use the results of the state-of-the-art computations of ref.~\cite{Ghiglieri:2018wbs}.

-Solving integro-differential kinetic equations is very time consuming, so to allow for a scan of the parameter space we simplify them.
+Solving integro-differential kinetic equations is very time-consuming, so to allow for a scan of the parameter space we simplify them.
 Namely, we assume that the matrix of densities of the HNLs is proportional to the equilibrium one.
-This ansatz allows reducing the infinite system of integro-differential equations to a set of 11 ordinary differential equations with averaged rates.
+This ansatz allows reducing the infinite system of integro-differential equations to a set of 11 ordinary differential equations with averaged rates, see ref.~\cite{Eijima:2018qke} for the details.
 However, one needs to keep in mind that this ansatz is rather ad hoc and can be justified only by solving the full system.
-This complicated and computer resource-demanding task has been performed in refs.~\cite{Asaka:2011wq, Ghiglieri:2017csp}.
-Results of these works suggest that there is a reasonable agreement between the exact and averaged calculations.
-The asymmetries obtained from the averaged equations are typically within a factor of two agreement with the accurate ones.
+We perform this task in section~\ref{sec:study_of_the_full_set_of_integro_differential_equations}, see also refs.~\cite{Asaka:2011wq, Ghiglieri:2017csp}.
+For the interesting parameter sets (leading to large LTA), we find that the asymmetry obtained from the averaged equations agrees with the accurate one within a factor of $\sim 1.3$.

-At the end of this section we introduce for convenience the so-called yields $Y_X$
+At the end of this section, we introduce for convenience the so-called yields $Y_X$

 where we use the entropy density $s$ as computed in refs.~\cite{Laine:2006cp,Laine:2015kra}.
 These quantities are not affected by the expansion of the Universe without extra entropy injection.